top of page

 1. Planning

-Planning is the ability to set goals, develop strategies, and create a roadmap to achieve those goals.
-Effective planning requires an individual to break down complex tasks into smaller, manageable steps, prioritize tasks based on their importance and urgency, and allocate resources efficiently.
-Good planning skills enable an individual to stay organized, focused, and making progress toward their goals.
+Planning refers to the ability to create a roadmap to achieve a goal or complete a task, often involving prioritizing tasks and allocating resources.
+Good planning skills enable an individual to stay organized, focused, and make progress toward their goals.

 A person who struggles with planning may have difficulty organizing their thoughts and breaking down complex tasks into smaller, manageable steps.
-They may struggle to prioritize tasks based on importance and urgency, leading to missed deadlines and a lack of progress towards goals.
+They may struggle to prioritize tasks based on importance and urgency, leading to missed deadlines and a lack of progress toward goals.
+It’s hard to achieve a goal if you don’t have a plan for getting there.

 2. Time Management

-Time management refers to the ability to use time effectively to accomplish tasks and goals.
-It involves prioritizing tasks, setting realistic deadlines, and allocating time appropriately for each task.
+Time management is the skill of effectively organizing and dividing your time between specific activities to achieve objectives within deadlines.
 Effective time management skills help individuals avoid procrastination, work efficiently, and meet deadlines.

-A person who struggles with time management may struggle to allocate their time effectively and may frequently miss deadlines.
+A person who struggles with time management may struggle to allocate their time effectively and may frequently arrive late to meetings and appointments.
 They may have difficulty prioritizing tasks and tend to procrastinate, leading to last-minute rushes to complete tasks – or missing deadlines altogether.

 3. Task Initiation